qumine/minecraft-server/README.md

 ## Accessing the server console

-You can access the server console by executing ```/qumine-server console``` inside of the container.
+You can access the server console by executing ```console``` inside of the container.
 This will stream logs and allow you to send commands to the server.

 # Configuration